 1 Know the difference between the reports:

 The Top 500 Live Listings report gives you insight to how eBay is merchandising products to buyers right.
 Get an idea of how eBay has ranked your products or your competitor’s products, the product features and price range that buyers are most engaged with and sellers who are dominating search results.
 Include a Seller ID and get a list of what eBay thinks is their Top 500 product listings.

 The New Listings report is a list of new or re-listed product listings up to the last 7 days.
 Extent of time period depends on the volume of data returned for this report.
 For more precise results, provide more specific and granular search terms or add a category constraint.
 Search by Seller ID to get an idea of the inventory your competitor is investing into right now.

 The Supply Demand report provides an analysis of average weekly sales of top ranked multi-quantity listings created within the last 18 months compared against available listing supply by price.
 Get an idea for product niches by finding supply gaps with proven buyer demand.

 2 Be smart with your keywords

 Broad keywords or Browse by Category reports are a great way of getting a market-wide overview.
-However, it can also be overwhelming with data that may not be relevant.
+However, it can also be overwhelming with data that may not be as relevant.

 Get as granular as possible with your keywords.
-For example, if you sell high end leather iPhone cases, searching broadly “iPhone case” will give you data of the most popular iPhone cases, but your niche product may not be within that data set.
+For example, if you sell high-end leather iPhone cases, searching broadly “iPhone case” will give you data of the most popular iPhone cases, but your niche product may not be within that data set.
 To get more comparable data, be specific and try different keywords.